jedgell/csv-to-sqlite/README.md

 to not store the post-processing file, but right now, for performance purposes, that's where it's going.

-Other options allow you to rename column headers (which are used to name columns in the table) and to define the table's name.
-Column names, regardless of whether they're overridden or not, are normalized to remove any non alpha-numeric characters (which are replaced with underscores).
+Other options allow you to  and to define the table's name.
+Column names, regardless of whether they're overridden or not, are normalized to remove any non-alpha-numeric characters (which are replaced with underscores).
 A header of `2nd set of pix @ beach - New Hope` would become column `2nd_set_of_pix___beach_new_hope`.
 Perhaps you want to use that override headers mapping, huh?
 With no table name defined, a file named